ftTower/CyberSecurity-Portfolio/Labs/HTB_A_FOOTPRINTING_LAB/part-3.md

 ### SSH Enumeration

-To enumerate SSH, i used [ssh-audit](https://github.com/arthepsy/ssh-audit) tool.
+To enumerate SSH, I used the [ssh-audit](https://github.com/arthepsy/ssh-audit) tool.

-Clone it and change dir.
+Clone it and change to the directory.
 ```
 git clone https://github.com/arthepsy/ssh-audit.git && cd ssh-audit
 ```

-Run ssh-audit with target ip.
+Run ssh-audit with the target IP.
 ```
 ./ssh-audit.py 10.129.202.20
 ```